 I should point out that while my tastes and those of the contributors are pretty catholic, things I really like are: ambient, experimental, IDM and other non-clubby kinds of electronic music; various international things categorized under the unfortunate banner of “world music”; British/Celtic traditional folk and folk rock; psych/acid folk; singer-songwriters who sing about something other than their romantic problems; good solid muscly classic rock music; progressive rock of all varieties; the various kinds of atmospheric rock music categorized under terms like “dream pop”, “shoegaze”, “post rock”, etc.; psychedelic rock; and early music.

-The site’s founder, Allister Thompson, makes music as The Gateless Gate and Khan Tengri, is a former member of a somewhat successful flare-wearing glam rock band, and is also a former acid folk singer-songwriter.
+The site’s founder, Allister Thompson, makes music as The Gateless Gate and Khan Tengri is a former member of a somewhat successful flare-wearing glam rock band, and is also a former acid folk singer-songwriter and occasional prog-rock and shoegazer (see also my music as Twilight Fields).
 By day he is an editor of books.